COVID-19 updates in Santa Cruz County: Infections, hospitalizations, deaths and demographic data

 “But if you do have a high fever, difficulty breathing, or other significant symptoms, you really should go the hospital right away,” he said.

 Local COVID-19 patients are treated at either Dominican Hospital or Watsonville Community Hospital.
-As of Friday, Dominican spokesperson Kevin Kimbrough said that 18 patients at the facility are COVID positive, regardless of whether or not that is the reason for their hospitalization; information on ages and vaccination and booster status was unavailable with staff stretched thin amid the ongoing surge.
+Dominican spokesperson Kevin Kimbrough said Thursday that 30 patients at the facility were COVID positive, regardless of whether or not that was the reason for their hospitalization; information on ages and vaccination and booster status was unavailable with staff stretched thin amid the ongoing surge.

-Watsonville Community Hospital had nine COVID-positive patients as of Friday, per a hospital representative, five of whom were unvaccinated.
+Updated information for Watsonville Community Hospital was not available at publication time; as of last Friday, the facility had nine COVID-positive patients, per a hospital representative, five of whom were unvaccinated.
 Six were female and three male, ranging in age from 27 to 85.

-Given current overwhelming demand for COVID testing, a testing site run by Inspire Diagnostics is opening at the Santa Cruz County Fairgrounds and will be open to the entire community, county officials announced Friday afternoon.
+Given current overwhelming demand for COVID testing, a testing site run by Inspire Diagnostics has opened at the Santa Cruz County Fairgrounds and is available to the entire community.
 Inspire has been partnering with the County Office of Education to test county educators and students and their family members at several other sites across the county.
 Registration is required.

-“The COE has provided our community a great service in providing testing options for our school staff, students and their families,” Dr. Cal Gordon, deputy health officer, said in a news release.
-“We are excited to partner with the COE to expand testing to the greater community.”

 The fairgrounds testing site, at 2601 E. Lake Ave. in Watsonville, is open Monday through Friday from 10 a.m. to 5 p.m. and Saturday from 9 a.m. to 3 p.m.

+The city of Santa Cruz has also expanded its testing capacity, and earlier this week closed a temporary encampment at Depot Park to make room for the testing site there.

 Also changing amid the Omicron surge is official guidance on masking.
-At Thursday’s news conference, officials urged residents to ditch cloth masks upgrade to N95, KN95 or KF94 face masks — and continued to stress that residents should get vaccinated or boosters shots as soon as eligible.
+At last week’s news conference, officials urged residents to ditch cloth masks upgrade to N95, KN95 or KF94 face masks — and continued to stress that residents should get vaccinated or boosters shots as soon as eligible.

-As of Tuesday, appointments were available as soon as this weekend at local pharmacies, where previously availability had been about two weeks out.
-For those willing to make the drive to Morgan Hill and other locations in the South Bay, appointments are available as soon as Friday through CVS pharmacy.
+As of Wednesday, appointments were available as soon that day at local pharmacies, where previously availability had been about two weeks out.